Tomfersil/CpH-MetaD/README.md

 ## General Information

 This page provides access to RNA parameters compatible with the stochastic titration Constant-pH Molecular Dynamics method and the metadynamics version (CpH-MetaD) using PLUMED v2.0 (see https://www.plumed.org/).
-The development was done in the Bussi Lab group by Tomás F.D.
+The parametrization and metadynamics integration was developed in the Bussi Lab group by Tomás F.D.
 Silva (see: https://www.sissa.it/sbp/members.php?ID=472) and Prof. Giovanni Bussi (see: https://www.sissa.it/sbp/members.php?ID=323).

-The files available in the folders are modified to allow compatibility of the st-CpHMD method with RNA and metadynamics and they should replace the already existing ones in the equally named folders in the source code of CpHMD-v3.0 (available on the GitHub page of Nuno F.B.
-Oliveira - https://github.com/NunoFBOliveira/CpHMD_v3).
+The files in the folders are modified to allow compatibility of the st-CpHMD method with RNA and metadynamics.
+They should replace the already existing ones in the equally named folders in the source code of CpHMD-v3.0 (available on Nuno F.B.
+Oliveira's GitHub page: https://github.com/NunoFBOliveira/CpHMD_v3).

-To perform reweight analysis, we recommend the use of the available WHAM module on the Bussi Lab GitHub: https://bussilab.github.io/doc-py-bussilab/bussilab/wham.html .
+To perform reweight analysis, we recommend using the WHAM module available on the Bussi Lab GitHub: https://bussilab.github.io/doc-py-bussilab/bussilab/wham.html.
-Notebooks and scripts will be made available as templates for protonation and conformation analysis.
+Notebooks and scripts will be available as protonation and conformation analysis templates.

 ## SOON a tutorial will be created and added to this page.